mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 to try enough combinations to invert this hash and find the solution.
 That's
 <span id="howLongForThisDeviceNumber"></span>.</span>

-Even though some computers can do billions of hashes per second, that is still not quick enough to try all the combinations of pre-images to find a matching hash within our lifetimes.
-Infact it would take all the computers on this planet millions of years to try all possible pre-images until they found the solution.
+When it comes hashing, <span class="hash2Rate"></span> is actually not quick at all.
+Specialized computer chips are built to run billions of hashes per second.
+At the time of writing (March 2018) the total global SHA256 hashpower is 25,000,000,000,000,000,000 hashes per second, or 25 million million million hashes per second, but even at this rate it would take 146 million million million million million million million million years to try all pre-image combinations for SHA256.
+Thats about a million million million years quicker than your device, but it doesn't really matter - by the time it comes around our sun will have long since burned out and humanity will be long gone.

 "Ok", you might think to yourself, "but maybe I don't need to try all the possible combinations to produce the hash I'm after - maybe I can just skip